Navigating the HYBE-ADOR Legal Battle: From the Audit to the Court Hearing

 The Court Hearing and the Weeks Ahead

 On April 30, HYBE took Min to court over their request to hold ADOR’s shareholders meeting.
 Min called such a request “illegal.”
-Lee Won from Sejong Law Firm, who represented ADOR at the closed hearing, said ADOR will hold its shareholders meeting on May 10.
+Lee Won from Sejong Law Firm, who represented ADOR at the closed hearing, said ADOR will held its board meeting on May 10.
 HYBE will hold its general shareholder meeting “by the end of May.”
 Lee said they will disclose more information to “the court by May 13th.”

 No further details have been disclosed as of yet.
 In just over a week, the initial audit launched by HYBE has reached the courts and many await the results.
 This does not, however, mean that new details will stop appearing.
 On May 2, Min responded to a report revealing that she asked HYBE in January for permission to terminate NewJeans’s contract.
 This rejected request, would have allowed Min to bypass the approval of ADOR’s other board of directors, only currently known as “Kim” and “Shin.”
 Min said though she did submit the request, it remained unrelated to the current clash with HYBE.